 Brittany Boribong PhD, Postdoctoral research fellow, Harvard Medical School

 Dr. Resia Pretorius, PhD, Distinguished Professor and Department Head of Physiological Sciences.
 Stellenbosch University

-A project using advanced microscopy and microfluidic assays to identify & quantify 1) fibrinaloid microclots 2) activated platelets 3) neutrophil motility and neutrophil extracellular trap (NET) formation in blood collected from patients with LongCOVID, ME/CFS, and post-treatment Lyme disease syndrome versus healthy controls.
-Because inflammation associated with microclot and NET formation may damage the blood vessels, a detailed multiplex panel of cardiovascular health markers will also be measured in all study participants.
+A project is using advanced microscopy and microfluidic assays to identify & quantify 1) fibrinaloid microclots 2) activated platelets 3) neutrophil motility and neutrophil extracellular trap (NET) formation in blood collected from patients with LongCOVID, ME/CFS, and post-treatment Lyme disease syndrome versus healthy controls.
+Because inflammation associated with microclot and NET formation may damage the blood vessels, a detailed multiplex panel of cardiovascular health markers is also being measured in all study participants.

 Project collaborator Dr. Resia Pretorius and team recently identified fibrinaloid microclots in blood collected from individuals with LongCOVID.
 To expand on the findings, PolyBio Research Foundation worked directly with Dr. Pretorius to identify similar, smaller fibrinaloid microclots in blood collected from patients with ME/CFS.
 The current project expands on these findings by identifying and quantifying microclots in a new group of LongCOVID and ME/CFS study participants, with post-treatment Lyme disease syndrome patients added in as a third arm for comparison and investigation.
 Platelet activation will also be characterized and quantified in all study participants.